 Allegri's Miserere

-An exploration of the impact of Allegri's 17th-century music, originally sung in the Vatican's Sistine Chapel.
-From September 2009.
+An exploration of the impact of Allegri's 17th-century music, originally sung in the Sistine Chapel of the Vatican.
+From 2009.

-Allegri wrote the chord sequence for his Miserere in the 1630s for use in the Sistine Chapel during Holy Week.
+Gregorio Allegri wrote the chord sequence for his Miserere in the 1630s for use during Holy Week in the Sistine Chapel.

 It then went through the hands of a 12-year-old Mozart, Mendelssohn and Liszt until it finally reached England in the early 20th century and got fixed into the version we know today.